- Laser Treatments

 Choosing a facility to provide safe laser hair removal

 Often practices that use IPL can do treatments very quickly because of the size of the laser head.
 This means IPL treatments are often cheaper.
-The problem is that IPL cannot create the same high % or permanent hair removal so in the end, many patients have to repeat their laser hair removal if IPL was used previously.
+The problem lies in the fact that IPL cannot achieve the same high percentage of permanent hair removal.
+Consequently, in the end, many patients have to undergo repeat laser hair removal treatments if they had previously used IPL.
 Try to find a practice that offers laser treatments for your skin type to maximize the chance of getting a good result.

 Other practices may offer very little laser training for nurses or rely on other staff to train new employees because it’s convenient and free.
 Unfortunately, practices that skimp on training and use a one-size-fits all approach may not have the experience or ability to customize treatment settings that are right for you.
 All this amounts to an increased risk of side effects and/or ineffective treatments.